datagrok-ai/public/help/develop/exercises/exercises.md

 * via the [Functions](https://dev.datagrok.ai/functions?q=info) view
-* via the [Packages](https://dev.datagrok.ai/packages?) menu (find your package, click on it and run `info()` from the `Functions` pane in the property panel on the left)
+* via the [Packages](https://dev.datagrok.ai/packages?) menu (find your package, click on it and run `info()` from the `Functions` pane in the context panel on the left)
 * via the [console](../../datagrok/navigation.md#console): press `~` key anywhere inside Datagrok, the Console will appear to the right; execute `<loginName>Sequence:info()` there.
 The identifier used as package name (before ':') will be obtained by transformation kebab style of folder name to camel style, or can be specified directly with